jhs/txn/README.md

-# Transaction: Javascript ACID objects
+# Transaction: JavaScript ACID objects

 [![build
 status](https://secure.travis-ci.org/nodejitsu/txn.png)](http://travis-ci.org/nodejitsu/txn)

-Transaction (or *Txn*) is a library to load, modify, and commit Javascript objects in atomic, all-or-nothing operations.
+Transaction (or *Txn*) is a library to load, modify, and commit JavaScript objects in atomic, all-or-nothing operations.
 It comes from internal Iris Couch tooling, inspired by Google [App Engine transactions][app_engine_txn].

-Transaction is great for using CouchDB documents as state machines, moving through a workflow in discrete steps.
+Transaction is great for making discrete changes to CouchDB, Cloudant, and PouchDB documents.

 ## Objective

 Txn **guarantees** that data modifications either *commit* completely, or *roll back* completely ([MVCC][mvcc]).
-For roll-backs, Txn automatically and transparently retries the operation a few times until it commits.
+Txn automatically and transparently retries the operation a few times until it commits.
 I like me some transaction and you should too:

-1. Write a simple, clear *operation* function to process a chunk of data (Javascript object)
+1. Write a simple, clear *operation* function to process a chunk of data (JavaScript object)
 1. Other parts of the program trigger the operation for various objects with various IDs.
 1. Operations might accidently run *multiple times*, even *concurrently*, perhaps behaving *unpredictably*, probably *timing out* when web sites go down.
 In other words, it is working within the real world.
 1. No matter.
 Transaction ensures that, for a given object ID, changes are atomic, consistent, isolated, and durable (ACID guarantees).